mongodb/docs/source/release-notes/release-advisories/advisories-v4.4.rst

 MongoDB Platform Support Changes
 ````````````````````````````````

-- |onprem| 4.4 removes support MongoDB deployments run on the following
+|onprem| 4.4 removes support for managing MongoDB deployments with the
-  platforms:
+MongoDB Agent that run on:

   - Amazon Linux 1 on the x86_64 architecture
-  - Ubuntu 18.x on the ppc64le architecture
+  - RHEL 7.x, Ubuntu 16.x on the PowerPC (``ppc64le``) architecture
+  - RHEL 6.x/7.x, Ubuntu 18.x, and SUSE 12.x on zSeries (``s390x``)
+    architecture

 Server Pools
 ~~~~~~~~~~~~